Touro GST Search

 Shmuel Fink

-Prior to working at Touro, Professor Fink worked for IBM, Xerox, and other companies.
-Professor Fink has a BS in Computer Science, an MS in Software Development and Management, and a PhD in Computing Technology in Education.
+Dr. Fink holds a B.S. in Computer Science, an M.S. in Software Development and Management, and a Ph.D. in Computing Technology in Education.